 Choosing between an ADN and BSN degree also involves thinking about the kind of nursing career you want to build.
 A BSN degree provides you with more employment opportunities, as well as a chance to earn a higher salary.
 With a BSN degree, you will also be able to provide a wider range of healthcare to patients.
 If you are looking for a more challenging nursing career or a career that is more complex, a BSN degree might be the better option for you.

 If you are exploring degree options for your nursing career, please contact American Sentinel College of Nursing and Health Science at Post University.
-We offer an online BSN degree program that allows you to transfer up to 90 out of 120 credit hours needed.
+We offer an RN to BSN online program that allows you to transfer up to 90 out of 120 credit hours needed.
 This degree program offers affordable tuition and payment options as well.

 Please note jobs, career outcomes, and/or salaries highlighted in this blog do not reflect jobs, career outcomes, and/or salaries expected from any Post program.
 To learn more about Post’s program and their outcomes, please fill out a form to speak with an admissions representative.